 Cheapest non-owner car insurance companies in Idaho

-Auto-Owners offers the cheapest non-owner car insurance rates in Idaho at an average cost of $2 per month, based on CarInsurance.com’s analysis.
-Other than Auto-Owners, Geico and State Farm also have cheap non-owner insurance premiums.
+According to CarInsurance.com’s analysis, Auto-Owners offers the lowest non-owner car insurance rates in Idaho, with an average cost of $2 per month.
+Geico and State Farm also provide affordable non-owner insurance premiums.

 Non-owner auto insurance rates may vary based on your driving record, ZIP code, and coverage needs.
 It’s a good idea to compare quotes from multiple insurers to find the best rate for your specific situation.